 The site’s research projects will focus on equipping students with skills and knowledge related to big data analytics in cyber-physical systems (CPS).
 Research projects will involve combinations of Application Areas and Analytics Dimensions shown in the following figure.

-Project 1 Title: Use of GPU Platforms for Constraint Optimization Architectures
+Project 1 (Ongoing) Title: Use of GPU Platforms for Constraint Optimization Architectures

 Description: Distributed constraint-based models have been widely used to model Cyber-Physical Systems (CPS) and support distributed problem solving (e.g., as Distributed Constraint Optimization Problems).
 Constraint-based optimization algorithms face the challenge of scalability when applied to complex problems; nevertheless, recent research has highlighted the potential of using hard constraints to effectively prune the search space.
 Propagation of hard constraints, especially global constraints (i.e., hard constraints that affect a large number of problem variables), is often realized using ad-hoc algorithms, frequently based on dynamic programming techniques.
 The structure exploited by these approaches in constructing solutions makes it suitable to exploit the type of parallelism provided by modern Graphic Processing Units (GPUs)—massively parallel platforms that are based on the Single Instruction Multiple Thread paradigm.
 Building on our preliminary work, this project explores the use of GPUs to parallelize propagation of hard constraints in both centralized and distributed constraint optimization frameworks.